appgate/conkolla/README.md

 and many more....

-The AppGate API can be learned and discovered in different ways.
-One of the common ways is to use the developer tools in a web browser while browsing through the AppGate admin UI, or use existing API Gateway or API Mocker such as postman or prism.
+The Appgate API can be learned and discovered in different ways.
+One of the common ways is to use the developer tools in a web browser while browsing through the Appgate admin UI, or use existing API Gateway or API Mocker such as postman or prism.
 However, with Conkolla you get another option to choose from.

 # Usage
-Conkolla can be seen as a proxy, sitting between the user and the AppGate Controller:
+Conkolla can be seen as a proxy, sitting between the user and the Appgate Controller:
 ![login form](/arch.png)

 The user will basically do the following steps when using Conkolla:
 1. Launch Conkolla.
-2. Login to a AppGate Controller through Conkolla.
+2. Login to a Appgate Controller through Conkolla.
 3. Use the the new connection in Conkolla to run rest calls against the connected Controller.

 # Quick start